lean-delivery/lean-delivery.github.io-src/content/articles/1_contribution_guide.rst

 Hi all!

-When you'll decided to share your perfect solution with community by posting it in LDI blog please follow this guide:
+When you'll decide to share your perfect solution with community by posting it in LDI blog please follow this guide:

 1. Clone source code